gtsteffaniak/filebrowser/README.md

 > Starting with v0.2.4 *ALL* share links need to be re-created (due to
 > security fix).

-This fork makes the following significant changes to filebrowser for
-origin:
+Filebrowser Quantum is a fork of the filebrowser opensource project with the following changes:

   1. [x] Enhanced lightning fast indexed search
      - Real-time results as you type